-

 Purple portable lamp

 This project is a remake of something that was made earlier and wasn’t used too much.
-It was called a bottleneck vessel and was made of an old champagne bottle.
+It was called a bottleneck vessel and was made from an old champagne bottle.
 Cutting and polishing the bottle was briefly explained in that post, so I can now focus on part 2 of the making.
 The easiest way to insert a cable to the inside, and not do it from the top, obviously, is to drill a hole on the side.
 Another way is to cut off the bottom as I do every so often.
 But in this project, I drilled a hole…

 -